interlay/interlay.github.io/docs/vault/overview.md

 #### Actions

 None necessary.
-The Vault can freely redeem any "unused" collateral above the `150%` threshold.
+The Vault can freely redeem any "unused" collateral above the secure threshold.

 #### Thresholds